open-cluster-management-io/enhancements/enhancements/sig-policy/72-content-to-ansilbe-job/README.md

 launches a predefined Ansible playbook against an inventory of hosts.
 During this creation, we can pass the additional information to the Ansible job as `extra_vars`.

-The current limitation is that we only pass the non-compliant cluster as `extra_vars`, which isn't enough to describe the policy violation status.
+The current limitation is that we only pass the non-compliant cluster list as `extra_vars`, which isn't enough to describe the policy violation status.
 The following fields could be added:
-1. The violated policy name
+1. policy_name: the violated root policy name
-2. The namespace of the root policy
+2. namespace: the namespace of the root policy
-3. The hub cluster name
+3. hub_cluster: the hub cluster name
-4. The policy set name
+4. policy_set: the policy set name
-5. The policy violation message
-6. The replicated policy status for each non-compliant cluster
+5. policy_violation_context: the replicated policy status for each non-compliant cluster
+    - compliant: the replicated policy compliance status
+    - violationMessage: the latest replicated policy violation message
+    - details: the replicated policy violation details on each template

 ### Goals

-Adding the name of the violated policy, the root policy namespace, the hub cluster name, the policy_set name, the violation message, and the replicated policy status for each non-compliant cluster into the Ansible Job.
+Adding the name of the violated root policy, the root policy namespace, the hub cluster name, the policy_set name, and the replicated policy status for each non-compliant cluster into the Ansible Job.

 ### Non-Goals